-Overmod

-Alarm: On 'arms' the function in this and all similar alarms discussed.
-If the alarm is turned Off, there will be no indicator on the Now Playing or Alarm Webpages, no closure at a rear-panel GPO terminal, nor will the
+Overmod Alarm: On 'arms' the function in this and all similar alarms to be discussed.
+If the alarm is turned Off, there will be no indicator on the Now Playing or Alarm Webpages, no closure at a rearpanel GPO terminal.